tabit-pro/Qway-qubes-repo/Readme.md

 ## Modify domU template

 Clone existing fedora template and customize the configuration:
+* switch VM mode to HVM
+* set _none_ in VM kernel option to boot with domU kernel;
+* setup ssh service and iptable rules to allow access via netvm for debug purposes;
 * install the latest available kernel - kernel upstream should have GVT-g support.
 If you are experiencing issues then the _kernel-gvt_ package from dom0 might work;
-* set _none_ in VM kernel option to boot with domU kernel;
-* setup ssh service and iptable rules to allow access via netvm for debug purposes;
 * install _xorg-dummy-egl_ package;
 * replace _/etc/X11/xorg-qubes.conf.template_ with _xorg-qubes-egl.conf.template_ to enable hardware accelerated dummy driver.